 Being aware of how people use Twitter helps businesses with choosing the right strategy to reach the right audience.
-Meanwhile, Twitter is doing its best to keep the platform from abusive content and fake accounts.
+After all, as much as 67% of B2B businesses use Twitter as a digital marketing tool.

 Twitter is getting better and better at its control of abusive content.
 On the Transparency report for the third quarter of 2019, Twitter affirms half of all actions taken toward offensive content have been suggested by their technology, rather than real editors or Twitter users.